 4. Tell everyone through social media

 Social media can be a fantastic tool to make sure people know when your ebook is live.
-Post about it so your followers see your new book and use ads to grab the attention of people who might not have heard about you.

 As a best practice, be sure to include visual mockups of your book.
 This adds a layer of tangibility for your audience, so they can imagine receiving something when they purchase.